niberius/gittf/Readme.md

 ## Usage
 ### Build
 For building you need JDK7+ and Maven3+.
-The project is built by the following command:
+The project is being built by the following command:
 ```
 mvn clean assembly:assembly
 ```
 ### Install
-When the project is built, the archive is appeared in ./target folder.
-Just unzip it somewhere and add the destination to PATH environment variable.
+When the project is built, the archive is appeared in ./target directory.
+Just unzip it somewhere and add the destination path to PATH environment variable.